Electrical Inspection Full Scope services

 The Electrical Inspection should be carried out only by electrically competent Qualified persons such as registered electricians.

-They will check the condition of the electrical system against the UK standard for the safety of electrical installations BS7671 Requirement for Electrical Installations (IET Wiring Regulations) For buildings which do not meet this regulation; the test will be for the continued safe use.
+They will check the condition of the electrical system against the UK standard for the safety of electrical installations BS7671 Requirement for Electrical Installations (IET Wiring Regulations) For buildings which do not meet this regulation; the test will be for the continued safe use for older properties.

 It’s always best to use a registered inspector who is a member of a regulated Government Scheme.
 The person who is a member of this type of scheme will be competent in this field of work.